nolanwinsman/nvim/docs/demo/demo.md

 ## Introduction

-- What's the most important thing in
+**Don't skip the introduction ** `go to demo folder and open vim while explaining`

+Hello guys, I am here to give a quick presentation on Neovim.
+Neovim is an IDE/text editor.
+Put simply a place where you type and edit code.
+If you ever see someone in a movie typing code super fast, there's a good chance it's Vim.
+It's known for fast typing, editing and not touching your mouse.

-- You don't need to use Vim to be a great programmer.
+To be clear, you don't need to learn a tool like Vim to be a great programmer.
+People exagerate the importance of what IDE you use.
+I remember for a whole semester in college, I used Notepad++ for all of my coding.
-- My history with Vim
+I just think Vim is really cool and I thought I would expose ya'll to something new.

+For my history with Vim, I was first exposed to it around six years ago.
+It's something that always appealed to me but learning it as first is difficult so I quit probably once a year every year.
+It wasn't until the last year or two that I forced myself to use it as my main text editor.

-- I am still a novice
+To be clear though, I am still very much a novice so if you ask me how to do something, there's a good chance I don't know.

-## 1. What is Vim?

-Vim is a Text Editor/IDE.
-A place you type code
+This presentation will be a brief introudction to using Vim and Vim motions, show off a few cool features and plugins I have, lastly a brief overview of my custom configuration.

-#### Difference Between Vim and Neovim
+## 1. Difference Between Vim and Neovim

-Vi created in the 70s, Vim created in the 90s, Neovim created in the 2010s.
+For a super brief history, Vi was created in the 70s, Vim was created in the 90s (short for Vi Improved), lastly, Neovim was created in the 2010s.

 1. Vim/Neovim very similar upon initial download
 2. Neovim is better with configuration (written in Lua vs VimScript)